 Earlier this month we took advantage of Seattle Museum Month and planned a teen staycation in Seattle.
-It was the end of Lizzy’s first semester of high school, and I thought she deserved a little celebration.
 Our weekend in Seattle was filled with sightseeing around many of the popular downtown attractions, getting an up-close look at how glass art is made, and enjoying some new restaurants we hadn’t tried before.

 Thank you to Visit Seattle for hosting us during our visit.
 Affiliate links are included in this post.

 Even though we’re Seattle locals, our girls haven’t visited many of the popular tourist attractions in the area.
 We moved to Seattle in 2001, before the girls were born and because of that, they’ve missed out on some of the signature Seattle sightseeing experiences.
 This was our time to remedy that!

 Seattle Great Wheel

 One of our first stops was a first for all of us.
 We rode the Seattle Great Wheel at night!
 This was the first time any of us have been on one of these enclosed capsule Ferris wheels and it certainly brought us some smiles and even a few squeals!